Consumer Information

 Institutional Complaint Process

 In compliance with the Higher Education Opportunity Act of 2008, institutions offering distance education must provide students with contact information for filing complaints with accrediting agencies and with the appropriate state agencies for handling complaints.
-The College of Coastal Georgia wants to resolve student grievances, complaints, and concerns involving eLearning expeditiously and fairly.
-Complaints regarding any aspect of the College's operations should be filed initially with Academic Affairs and then, if needed, to external authorities, such as NC-SARA, which utilizes a flowchart presentation depicting the complaint process.
-If the complaint cannot be resolved at the college level, the student can appeal to the NC-SARA Georgia Portal, the Georgia Nonpublic Postsecondary Education Commission (GNPEC), unless the student is located in Massachusetts or California.
-Students residing in California should follow the process published by the California Department of Consumer Affairs.
+The College of Coastal Georgia aims to resolve student grievances, complaints, and concerns related to eLearning in a timely and fair manner.
+Complaints regarding any aspect of the College’s operations should be initially filed with Academic Affairs, and, if necessary, referred to external authorities, such as NC-SARA, which utilizes a flowchart presentation to depict the complaint process.

 Title IX at Coastal Georgia